shandhiviyarajan/front-end-test/README.md

     - cart should contain list of selected robots, total amount and total price
     - user can increase or decrease the number of robots inside of cart section
     - total amount should be the total number of selected robots
-    - total price should be in Thai LKR formatted, `LKR 15,000.00`
+    - total price should be in LKR formatted, `LKR 15,000.00`

 ## Robots API